Mass E-mail Policy

 The policies and processes outlined in this document attempt to strike a balance between the need to conduct University business through mass email and the desire to use email to communicate a wide range of information, with the impact of receiving unwanted and unrequested email messages.
 The policy has been developed in the interest of fairness as well as respect for personal time and University resources.
 The policy reflects the Senate policy which states that email is the University’s official method of communication with students.

 This policy does not apply to individual email-based distribution and discussion groups that students have opted into or for which they can opt out.
 Given the need to restrict access to mass email, individuals should consider other forms of electronic communication that may meet their needs.
 A list of options is attached in Appendix 1.
-In addition, the University community must adhere to the Google Apps for Education High Volume Policies when emailing undergraduate students, as referenced in Appendix 3.

 Definition of Mass Email